BIOLOGY (BIOL)

 Advanced skills in applied biological technology with a focus on basic mammalian cell culture techniques and specialized applications.
 Skills include: use and maintenance of standard cell culture laboratory equipment; aseptic techniques for cell culture; methods for the growth, propagation, and maintenance of cultured mammalian cells; cell quantitation; cell imaging; introduction of DNA into cultured mammalian cells; cell culture laboratory safety requirements; and the production of an industry standard laboratory notebook.
 Course is taught in a cell culture laboratory setting to allow students to develop workplace competencies.
 Total of 36 hours lecture and 72 hours laboratory.

 Advanced skills in applied biological technology with a focus on practical applications in a working biotechnology laboratory.
 Internship in the biotechnology industry or in an academic research laboratory.
-Total of 180 hours unpaid or 225 hours of paid laboratory practical experience.
+Total of 162 hours of laboratory practical experience.

 Introduction to the fundamental principles of fluorescence microscopy.
 Exploration of specialized methods and practical biological applications of fluorescence detection and imaging using microscopy techniques currently being performed in research laboratories.
 Total of 18 hours lecture and 54 hours of laboratory.